ianmaclarty/amulet/doc/scene_nodes.md

 ### node:update() {#node:update .method-def}

-Executes actions on a node and its descendents.
+Executes actions on a node and its descendants.
 Actions are still only run once per frame, so if the give node's actions have already been run, they won't run again.